 Methamphetamine is a dangerous enough drug as is.
 According to CDC data, it is highly addictive and contributes to tens of thousands of overdose deaths annually.
 Add in the problem of fake meth, and the complications associated with meth use multiply.
 Not only can fake meth be even more dangerous than real meth, but it can also be much harder to identify.

-In this guide, Wellbrook Recovery, experts in addiction rehabilitation, explain what is fake meth, how to identify it, the dangers inherent in fake meth, and how to get help for meth addiction.
+In this guide, Wellbrook Recovery, experts in addiction rehabilitation, explain what is fake meth, how to identify it, and the dangers inherent in fake meth.

 What Is Fake Meth?